-- Parapets of a height no less than the mechanical and telecommunication equipment being screened. - Screens or penthouses of a height no less than the mechanical and telecommunication enthouses are to be located within an envelope created by a 45 degree plane measured from the building face.
+- Parapets of a height no less than the mechanical and telecommunication equipment being screened. - Screens or penthouses of a height no less than the mechanical and telecommunication equipment being screened.
+Screens and penthouses are to be located within an envelope created by a 45 degree plane measured from the building face.
 Refer to Building Mechanical + Utilities for more information on screening requirements. - Wrapping mechanical units with useable floor space, and / or integrating with a signature tower top.